Birth Defect Lawyer | Medical Malpractice Lawsuit

 Failure to Diagnose Birth Defects

 If a medical professional should have identified a severe birth defect and failed to do so, parents may be able to hold the doctor liable for their unnecessary losses by filing a medical malpractice claim.
-If you want to discuss whether you may have a malpractice claim involving your child’s birth defect, please call a Birth Defect Lawyer from our firm to discuss your case today.
+If you want to discuss whether you may have a medical malpractice lawsuit involving your child’s birth defect, please call a Birth Defect Lawyer from our firm to discuss your case today.